3 Types of Water Damage: Water Backup, Overflow, Discharge and Flood

 Discharge is what happens when water is released from plumbing or appliances and then floods your home.
 For example, if your water heater gives out or a pipe bursts, there is a sudden discharge of water.

-The key to coverage in these cases is it must be sudden and accidental, not a maintenance or wear-and-tear issue.
+The key to insurance coverage in these types of water damage claims is it must be sudden and accidental, not a maintenance or wear-and-tear issue.

-You would generally use the term "flood" to define that you have water in your home.
+You would generally use the term "flooded" when you have water in your home.
 You might say, "My basement got flooded."
 It can be confusing when you're told that insurance doesn't cover flood damage, yet people get paid for "water damage floods."
 There is a difference between water damage and flood damage.

 What is a "Flood" in Insurance Terms?
 Definition